openmpf/openmpf.github.io/docs/docs/Workflow-Manager-Architecture.md

 ## NodeController

-The OpenMPF uses multiple hosts to enable scalability and parallel processing.
+OpenMPF uses multiple hosts to enable scalability and parallel processing.
 The **NodeController** provides access to host information and allows components to be deployed on nodes.
 One or more components can be installed on a node.
 The same component can be installed on multiple nodes.
 Each node can manage one or more services for each component.

 The **NodeController** provides host information and component service deployment status.
 It also provides an endpoint to deploy a service on a node and an endpoint to stop a service.